i General legal framework

 The calculation method for fines is regulated in detail by the Cartel Act Sanctions Ordinance of 12 March 2004.
 The imposition of a fine is mandatory in the case of an established abuse of a dominant position.
 Contrary to the laws of other jurisdictions, the Swiss Cartel Act does not provide for sanctions that may be imposed on individuals acting on behalf of an undertaking having abused its dominant position (unless the individual itself qualifies as an undertaking in the sense of the Cartel Act).

-The largest fine imposed by the ComCo so far, amounting to 333 million Swiss francs, was cancelled by the Federal Administrative Court and subsequently also by the Federal Supreme Court upon appeal by Swisscom.41 Another fine of 220 million Swiss francs imposed on Swisscom for margin-squeeze behaviour in the ADSL market was ultimately reduced by the Federal Administrative Court to approximately 186 million Swiss francs.42 An appeal against this decision is currently pending before the Federal Supreme Court.
-For further examples of recent fines imposed, see above.
+The largest fine imposed by the ComCo so far, amounting to 333 million Swiss francs, was cancelled by the Federal Administrative Court and subsequently also by the Federal Supreme Court upon appeal by Swisscom.42 Another fine of 220 million Swiss francs imposed on Swisscom for margin-squeeze behaviour in the ADSL market was ultimately reduced by the Federal Administrative Court to approximately 186 million Swiss francs.43 An appeal against this decision was unsuccessful before the Federal Supreme Court.44 For further examples of recent fines imposed, see above.

 ii Behavioural remedies